Assembling the Genome

 In addition to evaluating the overlaps, contig sequences are assembled based on information in the TPF files and the overlaps generated above.
 In some cases, contigs will fail to assemble due to inconsistent order within the TPF.
 Contig sequences are built on a daily basis to further evaluate the genome build process.
 At the time of a genome release, all contigs described on the TPF must be able to be built in a consistent fashion.

-The current TPFs for human and mouse are available from our TPF Overview page. provides access to the 'tpf view', this has one line per clone and mimics the TPF file, with some additional information added (Figure 2). provides a 'join view' in which there are two clones per line.
+The current TPFs for human and mouse are available from our TPF Overview page.
+The 'View' menu provides different views of these data.
+The 'tpf view' has one line per clone and mimics the TPF file, with some additional information added (Figure 2).
+In contrast, the 'join view' option displays the data organized so there are two clones per line.

 Figure 2.
 TPF view.
 The first three columns are taken from the TPF.
 Some additional information concerning the clone are added.
 The join status of the component with the component after it is represented by a colored ball.
 Ball colors represent either alignment evaluation or certificate statue.
 Additional alignment information is provided as well as any comments associated with the join.